Data Processing Addendum

 - "Data Subject" means the individual whose Personal Data is Processed, including a "Data Subject" as defined by GDPR and a "Consumer" as defined by CCPA.

-- “Personal Data” means any “Personal Data”, “Personal Information”, or similar term as defined under Data Protection Legislation, or, where undefined, information that relates, directly or indirectly, to an identified or identifiable Individual.
+- "Personal Data" means any "Personal Data", "Personal Information", or similar term as defined under Data Protection Legislation, or, where undefined, information that relates, directly or indirectly, to an identified or identifiable Individual, processed by Embrace on behalf of Customer under the Agreement.

 - "Processing" means any operation performed on Personal Data, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.